-$^{^{1}}$ SNP 2, OF_02.5 will only be sampled until runoff from the airport is directed to OF_02; BTEX - benzene, toluene, ethylbenzene, xylenes; CBOD5 - carbonaceous biochemical oxygen demand; CCME - Canadian Council of Ministers of the Environment; F - fraction; N/A - not applicable; OF - outfall; PHC - petroleum hydrocarbons; RO - runoff; SNP - Surveillance Network Program; TSS - total suspended solids
+SNP 2, OF\02.5 will only be sampled until runoff from the airport is directed to OF\02; BTEX - benzene, toluene, ethylbenzene, xylenes; CBOD5 - carbonaceous biochemical oxygen demand; CCME - Canadian Council of Ministers of the Environment; DOC - dissolved organic carbon; F - fraction; N/A - not applicable; OF - outfall; PHC - petroleum hydrocarbons; RO - runoff; SNP - Surveillance Network Program; TSS - total suspended solids

-Visual inspections of surface water (including drainage ditches to Chii Zhìt Van and East Lake) shall be conducted by an EM daily during construction to identify signs of release of sediment or other waste materials to waterbodies.
+Visual inspections of surface water (including drainage ditches to Chii Zhit Van and East Lake) shall be conducted by an EM daily during construction to identify signs of release of sediment or other waste materials to waterbodies.
 This should include checking for signs of possible contamination, including floating and suspended materials, oil sheens, discoloration, turbidity, unusual odours, or foam.
 The visual inspection should be conducted in conjunction with monitoring for turbidity.
 During dry days, any areas with visible surface water, including the outfall areas and standing water should be observed once per day.

-If contaminants are visually identified in the ditches or outfall locations, the procedures outlined in the SCP (Associated 2023c), the ESCP (Associated 2023d), and in the monitoring and response framework in Section 2.6 of this report should be followed.
+If contaminants are visually identified in the ditches or outfall locations, the procedures outlined in the most recent versions of the SCP, the ESCP, and in the monitoring and response framework in Section 2.6 of this report should be followed.